-L. New GASB Statement
+M. New GASB Statement

 Statement No. 87, "Leases", increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
-Management has determined that this Statement has no effect on the financial statements for the year ended June 30, 2022.
+Management has implemented this Statement resulting in a material effect on the financial statements (see note 4).